-The following peace officer personnel records are not confidential and therefore are subject to disclosure under the CPRA.
+The following peace officer personnel records are no longernot confidential and therefore are subject to disclosure under the CPRA.:

 Records relating to:

-- 1. the report, investigation, or findings regarding an officer's discharge of a firearm at a person ("discharge of a firearm at a person"); - 2. the report, investigation, or findings involving an officer's use of force against a person that results in death or great bodily injury of a person ("use of force");
+- 1. Records relating to: the report, investigation, or findings regarding an officer's discharge of a firearm at a person ("discharge of a firearm at a person"); - 2.
+Records relating to \: the report, investigation, or findings involving regarding an officer's use of force against a person that results in death or great bodily injury of a person ("use of force");